 Being a business owner myself, I wanted to share some tips on how to get the most out of your freelancing life.
 Because we only have one life and what's the point if you're spending every waking hour working or worrying about work?
 Read on to discover how to be a happier freelancer.

 My absolute top tip is to keep your costs low.
 Consider every potential new outgoing and ask yourself whether you need it.
 Nine times out of 10, you don't, so avoid all unnecessary expenses wherever possible.

 No, you don't need a fancy car to impress clients.
 And no, you don't need to buy more business cards if networking isn't your thing.
 Keep those outgoings as low as possible.
 It will take the pressure off and ensure you don't have to work as hard to cover your costs.

 Only spend time on paid work

 When you freelance, people don't seem to understand that you've still got to work for a living.
 Family and friends may assume you've got time to help them out for free.
-This isn't the case and you shouldn't be pressured by anyone to do work for nothing – that includes clients.
+It isn't the case, and you shouldn't be pressured by anyone to do work for nothing – that includes clients.